 Is it ok to walk in running shoes?
-Walking may be the most popular form of cardio exercise, but running remains a popular sport despite warnings from health agencies that people are not getting enough exercise.
+You actually can, but it doesn’t necessarily mean that you should.
+Walking may be the most popular form of cardio exercise, but running remains a popular sport as well.
+Getting active any way you can is very important, especially since many people do not get the recommended amount of daily activity.
 While there are dedicated walking shoes and walking stores, running gear is often easier to find.
 Others may walk in whatever shoes they happen to have, regardless of whether their boots (or shoes) are made for walking.
-W

 Whether you’re just starting walking for fitness or you’re already getting 10,000 steps per day, the right shoe makes a difference in your physical comfort and exercise program.
 Comfortable, well-fitted shoes allow you to get out and walk (or run) without suffering from foot pain, shin splints, calf strain, knee pain or hip discomfort.
 The perfect running or walking shoes can take you from the trail or track to the store, office, or school and back without breaking your stride.